jonathondilworth/detailed-plutus-lecture-notes/3-Lecture-Three.md

 <a id="ft1">1.</a> The description is that of a pending transaction.
 This is the view as seen by validator scripts, so some details are stripped out. [[1]](#1)

 <a id="ft2">2.</a> In order to produce a validator, which, in turn may consume any given UTxO (or not consume it!), we must provide (even if they're empty arguments) a datum (typically of type 'record' & implements isData), a redeemer (typically a set of functions or executable code which makes checks against unspent transaction output details) and the context (is of type: ScriptContext).
 We also understand that empty arguments must be in the form of unit data: <code>()</code> and if we're doing something useful, we'll likely be providing genuine arguments.
-Thus, the datum will likely contain some data (as you may expect) to be used in conjunction with the redeemer, which will be defined as a set of functions to likely draw from the ScriptContext; the compiled product of which (the validator) may then decide as to whether or not to spend the (E)UTxO in consideration.
+Thus, the datum will likely contain some data (as you may expect) to be used in conjunction with the redeemer, which will be defined as a set of functions to likely draw from the ScriptContext; the compiled product of which (the validator) may then decide as to whether or not to spend the EUTxO in consideration.
 At least, this is **my understanding thus far.**